madisonsourp/mycite/content/pages/index.md

           During my time volunteering at the Arizona Animal Welfare League, I assisted in maintaining a clean and hygienic living environment for animals by cleaning pet cages and ensuring that pets were provided with a nutritious diet that ensured they were healthy and happy.
-I participated in fundraising activities and facilitated smooth operations to generate support for animal welfare initiatives by engaging prospective pet adopters and facilitating smooth operations during adoption events.
-Furthermore, I have developed a comprehensive understanding of the critical issues related to animal care, including a fundamental understanding of some medical aspects and considerations related to pets, as well as gaining an insight into animal behavior.
+          Engaged prospective pet adopters and facilitated smooth operations at adoption events in order to generate support for animal welfare initiatives.
+Additionally, I have gained a deeper understanding of some medical aspects and considerations related to pets, and gained insight into animal behavior.
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder Image